islaytitans/alien/docs/src/players/README.md

 - Health represents fatigue, bruises, cuts, broken bones (p98)
 - Critical Injury are more dangerous (p100)

-### Damage and Healing
+### Damage

+- Armour
+  - Armor Rating lowers damage by that amount
+  - Armor can be permanently reduced by Acid Splash
 - Broken
   - Occurs when health reaches zero
   - Being Broken does not kill you
   - Cannot perform actions only crawl and mumble
   - Roll for Critical Injury
   - Further damage causes another critical injury

-- Recovery
+### Gain health by

-  - When not broken regain one point of health per Turn of rest
+- When not broken
-  - When broken and on your own you regain 1 point of Health after one Turn
+  - Regain 1 point of health per Turn of rest
-    - If recover one Health by yourself you can try to treat yourself with Medical Aid (-2 mod)
-- Medical Aid
+- When broken or critical injury
-  - Medical Aid can only be used if you are broken or have a critical injury
+  - **Medical Aid** can only be used if you are broken or have a critical injury
-  - Medical Aid can be used to regain health - regaining Health equal to the successes
+  - **Medical Aid** can be used to regain health - regain Health equal to the successes
     - You can recover all Health Points but still have a critical injury
+  - **Medical Aid** can be used to health a critical injury
-  - If you are broken and have a critical injury two Medical Aid rolls are required - one doesn't cure both
+  - If you are Broken and have a Critical injury two Medical Aid rolls are required - one doesn't cure both
+- When broken and on your own
+  - Regain 1 point of Health after one Turn
+    - If recover 1 Health by yourself you can try to treat yourself with Medical Aid (-2 mod)

 ### Critical Injury and Death